-Peter rose from his desk and sidled up behind her.
+Peter rose from his desk and sidled up beside her.
 He cupped her ear with his hand and whispered into it.
 Her lips tightened into a thin, white line.
-A second later, she assented with a grudging nod.
+A second later, she assented with a nod.

 “Fine,” she hissed.
 “But I also want fifty thousand in untraceable bills, stashed under the bleachers in the Einstein gym.”

 Peter nodded.
 “Look for a blue duffel.
 There’ll be mechanized tasers sewn into the lining, keyed to your biometric resonance.
-Once they sense you, they’ll shift into auto-sleep.”
+After they sense you, they’ll shift into auto-sleep.”

 “Pleasure doing business.”
 She crooked an arm to her chest, offering her hand.

 “What did you promise her?”
 Kora asked as they strode down the hall.